skellis46/embodied-camera/embodied-camera-application-proposal.md

 - this is experiential (and experimental) qualitative.
 - founded in unlikely combination
 - part of speculation is in methods and outcomes
+- OA -- e.g. git repository for all writing processes

 and exists between the disciplines of dance and somatic practices and human computer interaction.